What Are Crypto Derivatives?

 There are various kinds of crypto derivatives, which can be traded either on traditional exchanges or regulated crypto exchanges.

-A futures contract is a financial contract established between two or more parties in which an underlying asset, in our case crypto, is sold or bought at a decided date in the future but at a price set in the present.
+A bitcoin futures contract is a financial contract established between two or more parties in which an underlying asset, in our case crypto, is sold or bought at a decided date in the future but at a price set in the present.

 A futures contract enables investors to hedge positions and mitigate the risk of unpredictable market fluctuations, which is quite appropriate considering the volatility of cryptocurrencies.
-Thus, by signing a contract which directly settles the price of a underlying crypto, traders are able to mitigate the risk by trading Bitcoin and altcoin futures.
+Thus, by signing a contract which directly settles the price of a underlying crypto, traders are able to mitigate the risk by trading Bitcoin futures.

 The first Bitcoin futures were offered by Chicago Mercantile Exchange (CME) and Chicago Board Options Exchange (CBOE) on December 2017.
 Chicago Mercantile Exchange (CME) is currently the biggest derivatives exchange in the world, managing over 20% of the total derivatives trading volume on a global scale.